mnrzrad/Tic-Tac-Toe/README.md

-This code is a mini-project in a python course (Sabzlearn.ir)
+This code is a mini-project in a python course (sabzlearn.ir)